 - 1. Only conspicuous characters required to identify the organism to be noted.
-Along with it, the systematic positions of the organism are to be mentioned (up to Class), and brief overview of the habit and habitat of each organism to be noted. - 2.
+Along with it, the systematic positions of the organism are to be mentioned (up to Class). - 2.
 It is wise to study the coloured photographs of the whole organisms or its parts suggested for the study as available from internet sources along with the preserved specimens, if are there, and otherwise.
-Dissections of animals other thanthose that are commonly reared and culturedor common pests are discouraged.
+Dissections of animals other than common pests are discouraged.